xobotyi/cnbuilder/README.md

 ### Why

-cnbuilder is designed to be as small and fast as possible, without loosing the functionality ([jorgebucaran/classcat](https://github.com/jorgebucaran/classcat) is faster but less functional due to not allow to pass variable count of arguments).
+cnbuilder is designed to be as small and fast as possible, without loosing the functionality ([jorgebucaran/classcat](https://github.com/jorgebucaran/classcat) is faster in some cases but less because does not allow to pass variable count of arguments).
 It is written with power of [TypeScript](http://www.typescriptlang.org) and it's API is fully compatible with [JedWatson/classnames](https://github.com/JedWatson/classnames), so it wont be anyhow hard to migrate for you if you're already using `classnames` package.

 ### Usage